ohadosnat/langDesh/DESIGN.md

 - The home page is an overview for the user (overall progress in each language/course).
 - From here, the user can choose what to do (go to profile, start a quiz/flashcard session, or view the course's words).
-- I wanted to make a single page that the user can see everything right away and start learning.
+- I wanted to make a single page where the user can see everything right away and start learning.

 <div align="center">
   <img width="360" alt="home screen design" src="https://user-images.githubusercontent.com/79900761/123551031-b48b2f80-d778-11eb-9dce-fc33412b0475.png">